All You Need To Know About Chennai’s Metro Network

 Phase-I of the Chennai Metro has two lines – the Blue Line and the Green Line.
 A 45-km phase, the Blue Line runs between Wimco Nagar and the Chennai International Airport while the Green Line connects Chennai Central with St. Thomas Mount.

 This phase, which was initially proposed, is likely to be completed in 2019.
 On the other hand, an additional extension of the Blue Line towards Wimco Nagar, which was proposed and approved in December 2015, will be operational by 2022.

-The project is a part of the seven lines that were planned by the Delhi Metro Rail Corporation DMRC for the Chennai Metro network.
+The Chennai Metro announced the second phase of the rapid transit system in December 2016.
+The project is a part of the seven lines that were planned by the Delhi Metro Rail Corporation (DMRC) for the city.

 Here are some key facts about the proposed Phase-II of Chennai Metro Rail Project:

-- Phase II of the project will have three corridors and will run 104 kilometres covering 104 stations.
+*Phase-II of the project will have three corridors and will run 189 kilometres covering 124 stations.

 *The corridors are Madhavaram Milk Colony to SIPCOT (44.3 km); CMBT to Light House (15.7 km); and Madhavaram Milk Colony to Sholinganallur (44.6 km).
 The work on corridors 3 and 4 will start this year.

 *The first corridor will run via Padi, Valasaravakkam and Medavakkam; second corridor will touch areas such as Kodambakkam and Luz; and the third corridor will pass through Perambur, Luz, Adyar and ECR.